watanabe9090/go-api-gateway/README.md

 1. ⬜️ Implement password hashing with *bcrypt*
 1. ⬜️ Implement *Testcontainers* to be able to make integration tests with *PostgreSQL*
 1. ⬜️ Do the tests for tokens/repository.go
-1. ⬜️ Implement password hashing
 1. ⬜️ Implement the refresh token mechanism
 1. ⬜️ Serach for security improvements
 1. ⬜️ Implement Prometheus for monitoring
 1. ⬜️ Implement a better logging tool
 1. ✅ Write short documentation
+1. ⬜️ Improve the forward route
+1. ⬜️ Improve documentation